Done Deal: Messi completes India move | Goal.com

 ...No, not him!#SwagathamMessi🇨🇲 #KeralaBlasters pic.twitter.com/ilvV2YhcG3

-His form for APEJES in 2017, in which he scored 14 goals, prompted interest from China, and he took his first foray abroad in the aftermath of the CHAN.
+His form for APEJES in the 2017 season, in which he scored 14 goals, prompted interest from China, and he took his first foray abroad in the aftermath of the CHAN.

 “We have our own Messi now,” Blasters coach Eelco Schattorie told journalists [as per The Hindu].
 “He is a striker who can play upfront with [Nigeria striker Bartholomew] Ogbeche and on the left wing as well.